BogdanPatrania/homework-python-opp/README.md

 ## Description

-This project is a lightweight FastAPI-based microservice that performs mathematical operations through a REST API and a responsive Bootstrap-based frontend.
+This project is a lightweight FastAPI-based microservice that performs mathematical operations through a REST API, a responsive Bootstrap-based frontend, and a command-line interface (CLI).

 ### Supported operations:
 - `pow(base, exponent)` – exponentiation